eastmaels/steemblog.github.io/_posts/account/deanliu/2018-06-17_kyber-network-a-platform-for-decentralized-finance.md

 - - -

-This page is synchronized from the post: [Kyber Network: A Platform for Decentralized Finance.](https://steemit.com/@deanliu/kyber-network-a-platform-for-decentralized-finance)
+This page is synchronized from the post: ['Kyber Network: A Platform for Decentralized Finance.'](https://steemit.com/@deanliu/kyber-network-a-platform-for-decentralized-finance)